maxxiimo/the-front-end-manifesto/chp2-markup-review.md

 Markup Review
 =============

-In the [previous chapter][Chapter 1] we discussed what an application layout is, from the front end coders perspective.
+In the [previous chapter][Chapter 1] we discussed what an application layout is, from the front end coder's perspective.
 More importantly, we laid out the groundwork for our foundation markup by integrating our [starter code][] into a new Rails application.
 Let's dissect that work.

 Organization
 ------------